PEACE WORK INSTITUTE

 The PWI is an international endeavour, yet first of all assuming participation from the regions targeted by the donor – such as South Caucasus, Eastern Europe and Middle East.

-The Planning Team (PT), composed of appropriate RfR project staff and selected graduated of the previous PWI series, was established, with gender balance as a key criterion.
+The Planning Team (PT), composed of appropriate Roots project staff and selected graduated of the previous PWI series, was established, with gender balance as a key criterion.
 The PT is and will carry on the responsibility both for the residential sessions’ logistical arrangements as well as for their content development and delivery.
-Meanwhile RfR project staff will remain completely responsible for the events due administration, evaluation and official reporting.
+Meanwhile Roots project staff will remain completely responsible for the events due administration, evaluation and official reporting.

 As an output of the PWI previous series the YMCA Europe has developed a Peacework Guidebook, including the curriculum, educational and facilitation modules.
 This handbook will be the base for elaborating the content of the next PWI round.
 However new modules and tools are also assumed to be included into the programme.
 As during the previous PWI series, through the whole run of the scheme Do No Harm approach will be used as the main educational methodology and module.
 Moreover, Do No Harm matrix will be the PME tool applied for the development of the follow-up tandem projects by the PWI graduates.